cmfk-hamburg/site/src/content/en/call-for-film.md

 ### Promotion Authorization

 Upon selection for the festival, filmmakers automatically grant the festival the right to use approximately 30 seconds of film footage, stills, posters, the director's headshot, and related materials for promotional purposes during the festival.

-9. Copyright Ownership
+### Copyright Ownership & Copyright Responsibility

 Only individuals or organizations holding full copyright ownership may submit.
 10. Copyright Responsibility Submitters are solely responsible for all copyright-related matters.
 The festival accepts no liability for copyright disputes.
 Infringement or disputes may lead to disqualification.